trbabb/geomc/doc/style_guide.md

 Defines
 -------

+Prefer static constexpr variables over `#define` macros.
+This is because `#define` macros are not type-safe, and can lead to unexpected behavior when substituted into code.

+    // xxx: bad style:
+    #define NUM_DOLPHINS 1000

+    // this is better:
+    static constexpr int NUM_DOLPHINS = 1000;

-All `#define`s which are not single tokens must be parenthesized:
+If defines are used, `#define`s which are not single tokens must be parenthesized:

     #define NUM_DOLPHINS (INT_MAX / 2)